Quinn the Eskimo (Mighty Quinn): Original 1968 single

+Earth Band versions and 1978 single

-A later group to feature the eponymous keyboardist, Manfred Mann's Earth Band, included a dramatically different live version of the song on their 1978 album Watch.
-The single edit omitted the prog middle part (previously released as a standalone instrumental under the title "As Above So Below" on their 1975 album Nightingales & Bombers) and included a few new guitar solos.
-Since that time the song has appeared on numerous live recordings, the middle part often including long solos and/or snippets of other songs.
-"As Above So Below" has been replaced with "Oh Well" and in recent years, the band often quoted "Smoke on the Water" as well before returning to the main hook.
-Thus, their live performances of "Mighty Quinn" often go on for over ten minutes.
+Later groups to feature the eponymous keyboardist, Manfred Mann Chapter Three and Manfred Mann's Earth Band, played a dramatically different version of the song live.
+A live recording of part of the instrumental midsection was released on the 1975 Earth Band album Nightingales & Bombers under the title "As Above So Below".
+The band finally released a live version of the entire song on their 1978 album Watch.
+The single edit, released to commemorate ten years since the release of the 1968 Manfred Mann hit version, omitted the prog middle part and included a few new guitar solos.
+Since that time, the song has appeared on numerous live recordings, the middle part often including long solos and/or snippets of other songs.
+On the album Mann Alive, the "As Above So Below" middle part has been replaced with a riff from "Oh Well" and in recent years, the band often quoted "Smoke on the Water" as well before returning to the main hook.
+Thus, their live performances of "Mighty Quinn" often run over ten minutes.
+It's probably the song most often played by Manfred Mann's Earth Band and usually appears as the last song of the regular set or the last encore.